Monday 5 January 2026

 Tendency

-Monday: The danger will not decrease for the time being.
+The avalanche danger will decrease gradually.